“We need an internal communications platform for our company. Where do I start?”

 There are a lot of different factors that need to be considered when you start choosing the right employee communication platform.
 It is likely that you will need to carry out some user research with your employees to nail down some specific requirements and then go through some kind of formal evaluation or RFP process.
 We are not talking about a decision that you can make in a week; investing in the right employee communications platform is important and warrants proper attention and process.

-However, when you are starting out it can really help to know the kind of internal communications platform that you are after, for example whether you are looking for intranet software like Wizdom, or perhaps a LiveTiles employee app like Condense.
+However, when you are starting out it can really help to know the kind of internal communications platform that you are after, for example whether you are looking for intranet software like Livetiles, or perhaps a LiveTiles Reach employee app.
 It is also important to know the kind of problems you are wanting to solve and focus on – are you trying to improve the employee experience or are you more focused on efficiency?

 Here are twelve things to consider when you are choosing your internal communications platform.